 - the way in which you have calculated the level of scholarship you are requesting

-- why you believe you should be awarded a scholarship
+- why you should be awarded a scholarship

 You will be required to provide two referees who should be unrelated to you and to each other (these references will not be taken up until you have obtained a place on your desired course).
 The Trustees will require: